-How We Deploy AI Search Agents in Pilsen
+How We Build AI Search Agents in Pilsen

 We index your products, menu items, services, or inventory and deploy a bilingual AI search agent on your website.
 The agent processes queries in English and Spanish with equal accuracy, handles misspellings and colloquial terms, and returns results ranked by relevance to the customer's intent.
 For restaurants and bakeries on 18th Street, the search agent helps customers find dishes by ingredient, dietary need, party size, or occasion.